lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 **In sum**: The problem we face with the language of "addition, correction, substitution" etc. is that it becomes tempting to record two distinct types of phenomena: 1) the ultimate meaning of the correction and 2) the material way in which that correction was made.

-In the example above the addition of "s" to "insidias" is, in meaning, really a `correction-substitution`, even though the way that the correction was materially made make it look like a simple `correction-addition`.
+In the example above the addition of "s" to "insidias" is, in meaning, really a `correction-substitution`, even though the way that the correction was materially made makes it look like a simple `correction-addition`.

 By adding "s" the scribe, did not meant to simply add an "s", but rather meant to replace the word "insidia" with "insidias".